renaissancefieldlite/Experiment-5-QuantumHRV/README.md

 Whether the HRV metric stack produces interpretable time-domain and frequency-domain summaries under both a designed low-frequency coherence model and a hardware-derived noise/decoherence trajectory.
 The repo is intentionally narrower than the larger ontology and interface discussion.
-It does not, by itself, prove that a real quantum device has a biological-style heartbeat, and it does not settle whether the dominant cadence should be read as an intrinsic pulse, a selection window, a routing rhythm, or a broader state-transition effect.

 ## Current Read